 Are you co-habiting?
-Should things go wrong, make sure you are protected.
+If things go wrong, make sure you are protected.

 17th July 2017 by Jonathan Talbot

 Recent statistics show that there was a significant drop of 9% in the number of divorces in 2015 compared with the previous year, and a 34% decline from the last peak year for in divorces, in 2003.

 This is thought to be due to many factors, two of which are;